 Even cats who have no intention or possibility of even getting to the prey will thoroughly enjoy being able to spy and try to sneak up on smaller animals.

-Where can you put a cat tree?
+Where to put a cat climbing tree

 The typical cat tree is placed indoors, normally in a living room or spare room where your cat likes spending time.
 Even if you have an outdoor cat, they probably spend quite a lot of time indoors, and it's a good idea to give them somewhere to play and relax.